-But first, here are 12 Fun Things You Must Do in Taipei:
+Here are the Fun Things You Must Do in Taipei:

 A foodie’s dream come true

 You must go to a night market when you are in Taipei.
-The most popular one that tourists and locals like to go is the Shilin Night Market.
-It is considered to be one of the largest markets in Taipei and have a wide variety of street food.
+The most popular one that tourists and locals like to go to is the Shilin Night Market.
+It is considered to be one of the largest markets in Taipei and has a wide variety of street food.